ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

 ### GOSSIP-MSG

+Gossip messages are text messages in S-expression format sent over a reliable data stream.

+Gossip messages are sent by peers and transports to the gossip service.
+The gossip service forwards messages from peers according to the 'destination' in the message.
+The gossip service forwards messages from transports to all connected peers.

+An outgoing message is sent by a peer and received by a transport.

+An incomgin message is sent by a transport and received by one or more peers.

+Example of an outgoing message, i.e. sent from a peer and received by a transport:

+       (gossip-msg
+         (protocol-version gossip-msg-0)
+         (destination (gossip-transport-https gossip-transport-tbd))
+         (timestamp 1414396810000)
+         (log-id
+           467a28a27c206a26cdf7b36cc93e8c598e93592ef49ad3a8dc523a35e1f4bc0c)
+         (gossip-data b3V0Z29pbmcgZ29zc2lwIGRhdGEK))

+Example of an incoming message, i.e. sent from a transport and received by one or more peers:

+     (gosisp-msg
+       (protocol-version gossip-msg-0)
+       (source gossip-transport-https)
+       (timestamp 1414396811000)
+       (log-id
+         467a28a27c206a26cdf7b36cc93e8c598e93592ef49ad3a8dc523a35e1f4bc0c)
+       (gossip-data aW5jb21pbmcgZ29zc2lwIGRhdGEK))

+\[FIXME will people be sad about sexps and ask for json?\]

 - protocol-version = "gossip-msg-0"

 - timestamp = 64bit integer

-NTP time of message receival by gossip service, milliseconds since the epoch
+NTP time when the message was received by the gossip service, in milliseconds since the epoch

-- direction = "outgoing" \| "incoming"

-outgoing messages go from a peer to one or more registered transports

-incoming messages go from a transport to all connected peers

-- destination = transports \| "all" \| ""
+- destination = transports

-transports = transport [transports]

-an incoming message has destination = ""

-destination denotes which transport(s) to send an outgoing message over
+destination specifies which transport(s) to send an outgoing message over

+destination is meaningful only in outgoing messages and MUST be ignored by peers

+transports = list of 'transport'

+transport = string | "all"

+transport is a string containing the name of a registered transport or the special string "all"

-"all" means that the message should be sent to all registered transports
+transport "all" means that the message should be sent to all registered transports

 - source = transport \| ""

 an incoming message has source set to the transport it came in over

-an outgoing message has source = ""

-transport = a string containing the name of a registered transport
+source is meaningful only in incoming messages and MUST be ignored by transports

 - log-id = SHA-256 hash of a log's public key, 32 octets

 the log id of the transparency log gossiped about

-- datum = opaque blob
+- gossip-data = opaque string, base64 encoded

-datum contains the payload of the message.
+gossip-data contains the payload of the message.
 Its contents depend on what kind of data is being gossiped.

 ## Validation of received messages {#validation}